JWWeatherman/how_to_store_bitcoin/README.md

 at least 5 miles from your home, and the third sheet with a trusted family member.

+Keep in mind that if someone gets one of your sheets they could work with a hacker to guess your missing words and if they get two of them they will be able to steal all of your bitcoin so be sure to keep them in safe places.

 Good work.
 This has been a terrifying process, but slowly you will realize the security